Aywa RuntimeDocumentation

 Trial

-2 vCPU, 8 GB RAM, 100 GB NVMe, Docker Compose, one runtime instance.
+2 vCPU, 8 GB RAM, 100 GB NVMe, Docker Compose, one runtime deployment.

 Production start